-Beginning August 29, 2016, the following important changes will go into effect:
+As of August 29, 2016, the following significant changes went into effect:

-- Children, and spouses of U.S. Permanent Residents (or green card holders) can apply for the I-601A waiver in addition to relatives of United States citizens.
-This means that the I-601A provisional waiver of unlawful presence will become available for those who have an immigrant visa available to them based on family, employment, or diversity petitions;
+- Children and spouses of U.S. Permanent Residents (or green card holders) can apply for the I-601A waiver in addition to relatives of United States citizens.
+This means that the I-601A provisional waiver of unlawful presence is available for those who have an immigrant visa available to them based on family, employment, or diversity petitions;

-- The USCIS will stop denying waivers for reason to believe that a beneficiary may be inadmissible due to some other grounds except for the unlawful presence;
+- The USCIS has stopped denying waivers for a reason to believe that a beneficiary may be inadmissible due to some other grounds except for the unlawful presence;

-- The waiver is available to those whose consular visa appointments were scheduled prior to January 3, 2013;
+- The waiver is available to those whose consular visa appointments were scheduled before January 3, 2013;

-- The waiver is available to those who have final orders of removal, but only if such individuals filed and received a conditional approval of I-212 form application and permission to apply for admission.
+- The waiver is available to those who have final removal orders, but only if such individuals filed and received conditional approval of the I-212 form application and permission to apply for admission.

-Please Note: The waiver also becomes available to derivatives, such as spouses and children, who accompany or join the main applicant.
+Please Note: The waiver also becomes available to derivatives, such as spouses and children, who accompany or join the principal applicant.